-CONSOLIDATED PARENT
+CONSOLIDATED ED PARENT

 2023 2022 2023 2022

 \$'000 \$'000 \$'000 \$'000

 b.
 Loans to Directors and other KMP

 (i) The aggregate value of loans and revolving credit facilities to KMP 841 1,471 841 1,471

 (ii) The total value of revolving credit facilities to KMP 190 208 190 208

 Less amounts drawn down and included in (i) (1) (1) (1) (1)

 Net balance available 189 207 189 207

 (iii) During the year the aggregate value of loans disbursed to KMP amounted to:

-Term loans - - - -
+Term loans - - -

 (iv) During the year the aggregate value of revolving credit facility limits granted or

 increased to KMP amounted to: 77 24 77 24

 (v) Interest and other income earned on loans and revolving credit facilities to KMP 24 31 24 31

 The Bank's policy for lending to Directors and management is that all loans are approved and deposits accepted on the same terms and conditions which applied to members for each class of loan or deposit with the exception of loans to KMPs who are not Directors.
 There are no loans which are impaired in relation to the loan balances with Directors or other KMPs.
 KMPs who are not Directors may receive a concessional rate of interest on their Personal loans at the Fringe Benefits Benchmark Rate.
-There are no benefits or concessional terms and conditions applicable to the close family members of the KMPs.
-There are no loans which are impaired in relation to the loan balances with close family relatives of Directors and KMPs.
+There are no loans which are impaired in relation to the loan balances family members of the KMPs.
+There are no loans which are impaired in relation to the loan balances of Directors and KMPs.